 - The Karen Burt Award - recognising the best newly chartered young woman engineer

-- INWED - the International Women in Engineering Day on 23 June, our birthday and an international awareness day in which we celebrate women engineers.
-We promote campaigns such as #MenAsAllies in 2017 and #RaisingTheBar in 2018.
+- INWED - the International Women in Engineering Day on 23 June every year, our birthday and an international awareness day in which we celebrate women engineers.
+We promote campaigns such as #MenAsAllies in 2017, #RaisingTheBar in 2018 and #TransformTheFuture in 2019

-- WES Centenary - in 2019, we will be 100 years old!
+- WES Centenary - on June 23 2019, WES had its 100th birthday!
 Join us in remembering our heritage, celebrating our women engineers and changing the future.

 WES also connects women through our conferences, lectures, e-newletter, The Woman Engineer journal, social media, clusters and student groups.
 We welcome opportunities to present at conferences and seminars, we invite our partners to join us in conversations, roundtables and our campaigns.